knateghi/Youtube-Ding-Ding/README.md

 # Youtube-Ding-Ding

-In order to run the project, you need to add a swift file named "Constants"
+In order to run the project, you need to modify the "ConstantsTemp.swift" file

-In your Constant file, add the following lines of code

-//we are going to be able to access these variables without having to create a new instance of it static var API_KEY="[Enter your api key here]" static var PLAYLIST_ID="PLMRqhzcHGw1aDYKmCuqXQ_IqpWpJlpoJ3" static var API_URL="https://www.googleapis.com/youtube/v3/playlistItems?part=snippet&playlistId=\(Constants.PLAYLIST_ID)&key=\(Constants.API_KEY)"
+Instructions:
+1)uncomment the code below
+2) add your own API_KEY and PLAYLIST_ID and API_URL